simonliu99/simonliu99.github.io/about.md

 ---
 ![Profile Image]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %})

 Hello!
-I am a first-year medical student at the [David Geffen School of Medicine](https://medschool.ucla.edu) at the University of California Los Angeles.
+I am a second-year medical student at the [David Geffen School of Medicine](https://medschool.ucla.edu) at the University of California Los Angeles.
 I am interested in machine learning and deep learning algorithms that improve patient outcomes.
 My recent work involves applying natural language processing and image classiciation for data extraction and disease identifiction.
 I was previously a postbaccalaureate fellow at the [National Human Genome Research